jantman/puppet-reviewboard/README.md

 Also, note any TODO comments.
 Currently, I haven't written spec or acceptance tests for db or web providers other than the default two.

-The Modulefile only lists the mandatory 'stdlib' dependency.
-It is possible to configure what modules are used to provide the web server and database, it is neccessary to separately install these dependencies, e.g. for the default
-setup:

-    puppet module install puppetlabs/apache
-    puppet module install puppetlabs/postgresql

 The modules available are listed below in the 'Usage' section, pull requests to support other providers are welcome.